Here are all the anti-LGBTQ regulations in Singapore // LGBT Rights in Singapore| Updated on

 In more quantitative terms, nation-wide surveys conducted in 2012 and 2013 found that over half of their LGBTQ+ respondents have experienced bullying on the basis of their identity while growing up (para D16).
 And as we’ve mentioned, workplace discrimination is prevalent.

 Thankfully, safe public spaces do exist in Singapore.
-Bars, bookstores (like this and this and this), and university campus grounds can be spaces where LGBTQ+ individuals are safe and free to be themselves.
+Bars, bookstores, and university campus grounds can be spaces where LGBTQ+ individuals are safe and free to be themselves.
 But these spaces are too far and few between.